-The Company is having an established and effective Vigil Mechanism.
+The Company is having an established and effective Vigil Mechanism in place for the Directors and the employees in accordance with Section 177(9) of the Act and Regulation 22 of SEBI Listing Regulations, to report concerns about serious irregularities, unethical behavior, actual or suspected fraud within the Company.
+The details of the policy have been disclosed in the Corporate Governance Report.
 The mechanism has been appropriately communicated within the organization.
 The Whistle Blower Policy provides a framework to promote responsible whistle blowing by employees.
-It protects employees who raise a concern about serious irregularities, unethical behavior, actual or suspected fraud within the Company.
-It is affirmed that no personnel of the Company have been denied access to the Chairman of the Audit Committee.
+Further, it is affirmed that no personnel of the Company have been denied access to the Chairman of the Audit Committee.